Frequently Asked Questions

 Yes.
 We transfer Polavision film.
 (Note: Polavision film is removed from the cartridge by hand, and then spliced and wound on to standard reels for transfer.)
 Polavision film takes much longer than standard film because of all the extra handling and processing required to prepare the film for digitizing.

 What is your film transfer method?

-We transfer all motion film using real-time telecine frame-by-frame scanners with cold matrix light sources.
-We direct-scan the emulsion side of the film using a custom optical chain with absolutely no distorting optics.
+We transfer all motion film using image sequencing frame-by-frame scanners with cold matrix light sources.
+We direct-scan the film using a custom optical chain with absolutely no distorting optics.
 We do not use mirrors or clunky optics which will distort the film.
-Instead we use special circuitry to correct the mirror image digitally, allowing true "microscopeography" of the images developed in the emulsion.
-Our cold matrix light arrays utilize 24 "daylight white" LEDs to prevent center burn-out and provide even exposure of the film from corner to corner and edge to edge.

 I have an unusual format that i'm unable to identify.
 Can you help me?

-Yes.
-It's likely.
-We transfer nearly every existing audio and video format including obscure format such as wire recordings, live radio transcription discs, cardboard, wood and metal transcription discs, stenocord magnetic belts and other dictaphone recordings, etc.
+in most cases, yes.
+We transfer nearly every existing audio and video format including obscure formats such as wire recordings, live radio transcription discs, cardboard, wood and metal transcription discs.

 How can I check the status of my order?

-We will call or email you when your order is ready.
-The easiest way to check the status of your order is to call 1-888-777-7172.
-This number works anywhere including locally in the Nashville area.
+We will text, call or email you when your order is ready.
+The easiest way to check the status of your order is to call 615-251-3380.
 You may also email us at firstname.lastname@example.org .